Personal Protection Orders (PPO's)

 There are three types of PPO's: Domestic, Stalking, and Sexual Assault.

-A Domestic Violence PPO would be appropriate when a domestic relationship exists, when an abuser is the spouse or former spouse, has a child in common with the victim, is a resident or former resident of the same household as the victim, or is a former boyfriend/girlfriend of the victim.
+A Domestic Violence PPO would be appropriate when a domestic relationship exists, when an abuser is a spouse or former spouse, has a child in common with the victim, is a resident or former resident of the same household as the victim, or is a former boyfriend/girlfriend of the victim.

 Stalking is any repeated action by any person that would cause someone to feel terrorized, harassed, molested, or afraid.